Yosemite Valley Railroad: Locomotive roster

-The Yosemite Valley Railroad used standardized motive power for its 38 years of operation.
-Its ten locomotives were all oil-burning, steam-powered Americans or Moguls, except for Number 11, which was an unusual 2-8-0 with a sloping firebox.
-The first three engines were purchased secondhand and used in construction and regular service.
-The remaining seven locomotives were new from either Alco or Baldwin and remained in service until the railroad ceased operations.
-All engines initially had wooden cabs, but most were replaced with steel cabs, except for Numbers 11 and 20, which were sold before 1925.
+The YVRR operated ten locomotives during its 38 years of service.
+All were oil-burning, steam-powered Americans or Moguls, except for No. 11 (later renumbered 26), an unusual 2-8-0 with a sloping firebox.
+The first three engines were purchased secondhand and used in both construction and regular service.
+The remaining seven were purchased new from Alco or Baldwin and served until the railroad ceased operations.
+All engines originally had wooden cabs; most were later replaced with steel cabs, except for Nos.
+11 and 20, which were sold before 1925.

-With a history spanning nearly 60 years of activity, Number 21 is one locomotive that deserves special attention.
-Originally used for 25 years on the Wabash Railroad, it was later sold to the Yosemite Valley Railroad in 1906.
-Engineer Charlie Grant, who had a special attachment to Number 21, accompanied the locomotive to its new home on the Yosemite Valley Railroad, where he worked for 20 years before retiring with honors in 1926.
-Despite its age, Number 21 continued to operate until the 1930s before being put on standby service, making it one of the most enduring classic 4-4-0 locomotives in American railroading history.
+No. 21 had a particularly long service history.
+Originally used for 25 years on the Wabash Railroad, it was sold to the YVRR in 1906.
+Engineer Charlie Grant, who had a special attachment to the locomotive, accompanied it to the Yosemite Valley Railroad, where he worked for 20 years before retiring in 1926.
+No. 21 continued to operate into the 1930s before being placed on standby, making it one of the longest-serving 4-4-0 locomotives in American railroading.